Gender inequality in Australia: Sexual harassment violence

-Many Australian women have experienced sexual harassment and/or sexual or physical violence in their lifetime.
-In 2018, it was reported that one in two women have experienced sexual harassment and one in three women have experienced physical or sexual violence.
-It is also important to note that Aboriginal and Torres Strait Islander women are more likely to experience sexual harassment and violence.
-In 2018, it was reported that these women experience violence at around twice the rate of non-Indigenous women.
+Many Australians have experienced sexual harassment and/or sexual or physical violence in their lifetime.
+In 2022, a survey by the Australian Human Rights Commission found that 41% of women, and 26% of men have experienced sexual harassment in the workplace within the past 5 years.

+It was reported in 2018, that Aboriginal and Torres Strait Islander women experience violence at around twice the rate of non-Indigenous women.

 Domestic violence

-Numerous Australian women have experienced domestic violence in their homes.
-In 2018, it was reported that one in five Australian women have experienced violence by an intimate partner since the age of 15.
+In Australia, 17% of women and 6.1% of men have experienced intimate partner violence since the age of 15.
+23% of women and 16% of men have experienced emotional abuse since the age of 15.
 It was also reported in 2018 that Aboriginal and Torres Strait Islander women are 34 times more likely to be hospitalised from domestic violence than non-Indigenous Australian women.
-As a result, intimate partner violence is the largest contributor to ill health, death, and disability for many women.
-This is larger than any other contributor to ill health for women such as obesity, alcohol abuse, and illicit drugs.
 Due to these high rates, it was estimated in 2015-2016 that domestic violence against women and their children was costing the Australian Government $22 billion.